-The English name comes from the Greek word Leuitikon, which means “that which pertains to the Levites” (Gleason Archer, A Survey of Old Testament Introduction, 1974).
-Actually it does not deal with the Levites as a whole but more with the priests from the family of Aaron, a division of the Levites.
+The English name, Leviticus, comes from the Greek word Leuitikon, which means “that which pertains to the Levites” (Gleason Archer, A Survey of Old Testament Introduction, 1974).
+However, the book doesn’t deal with the Levites as a whole but mainly with the priests from the family of Aaron, a division of the Levites.

 The New Bible Commentary states: “The book is especially intended for the priests.
 Aaron and his sons are mentioned many times in it.
 The Levites are mentioned in only one short passage (25:32f.).
 But while the book is a manual for the priests, it is to be noted that many of the laws are introduced by the phrase, ‘Speak unto the children of Israel’.
 Obviously this is because these laws, many of which required the service and mediation of the priests, concerned the people directly and vitally and formed an important part of that Law which it was to be the special responsibility of the priests to teach the people (Dt.
 31:9, 33:10; Ne.
 8)” (Professor F. Davidson, A.M.
 Stibbs and E.F.
 Kevan, p.
 134).